acordonez/cmec_xwmt/README.md

 The command is:
 `python make_example_data.py model_directory obs_directory`
-"model_directory" and "obs_directory" can be the name of any existing directorys.
+"model_directory" and "obs_directory" can be the name of any existing directories.
 Two compressed tar files will be written under these directories.

 After downloading, unpack the tar files: